Simon Lüchinger

-Simon Lüchinger (born 28 November 2002) is a Liechtensteiner footballer who plays as a midfielder for Austrian 2.
+Simon Lüchinger (born 28 November 2002) is a Liechtensteiner footballer who plays as a midfielder for League of Ireland First Division club Kerry on loan from Austrian 2.
 Liga club Schwarz-Weiß Bregenz and the Liechtenstein national team.

 Club career

 Lüchinger signed his first professional contract with Vaduz on 16 December 2021.

 On 11 June 2022, Lüchinger was loaned to Eschen/Mauren.
 The loan was terminated early on 6 September 2022.

 On 31 January 2025, his contract with Vaduz was mutually terminated.

 On 30 April 2025, it was announced that Lüchinger would join Schwarz-Weiß Bregenz at the beginning of the 2025/26 season, signing a 2-year contract.
 He made his league debut for the club on 2 August 2025, in a 1–1 draw against SK Rapid II.

+On 31 July 2026, Lüchinger joined League of Ireland First Division club Kerry on loan for the second half of the 2026 season.

 International career

 Lüchinger has served as the captain of Liechtenstein's under-21 national team.
 He was first named the captain of the team at the age of 17 by then-head coach Martin Stocklasa, becoming the youngest player to captain the under-21 team in Liechtenstein's history.
 He made his under-21 debut on 6 June 2019 in a 1–0 win over Azerbaijan.

 Lüchinger made his international senior debut for Liechtenstein on 7 June 2021 in a friendly match against Faroe Islands.